claybowl/holbertonschool-sorting_algorithms/radix_algo.md

 1. We initialize two arrays, count_array and auxiliary_array, both with the length of 10 to represent the possible values of a digit (0 to 9).
 2. We process the least significant digit of each number in the input array and count the occurrences of each digit in the count_array.
 3. We perform a "rolling summation" on the count*array by adding the value of each element to the previous element.
-The first element of the count_array is subtracted by 1 to make sure that the resulting sums yield the correct positions in the `auxiliary*-array`.
+The first element of the count_array is subtracted by 1 to make sure that the resulting sums yield the correct positions in the `auxiliary_array`.
 4. We use the count_array to determine the positions of each element in the input_array in the auxiliary_array.
 5. We copy the elements in the auxiliary_array back to the input_array.
 6. We repeat the same process, but this time using the next significant digit (moving from right to left).